Danaher Co. (NYSE:DHR) Shares Purchased by Tower Bridge Advisors

-A number of other hedge funds and other institutional investors have also recently made changes to their positions in DHR.
-Symmetry Investments LP purchased a new position in Danaher during the second quarter worth approximately $4,428,000.
-Cambridge Investment Research Advisors Inc. raised its stake in Danaher by 4.2% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 62,313 shares of the conglomerate’s stock worth $14,025,000 after purchasing an additional 2,507 shares during the period.
-Nordea Investment Management AB raised its stake in Danaher by 29.0% during the first quarter.
-Nordea Investment Management AB now owns 145,244 shares of the conglomerate’s stock worth $32,758,000 after purchasing an additional 32,661 shares during the period.
-Edmond DE Rothschild Holding S.A. raised its stake in shares of Danaher by 27.3% in the 1st quarter.
-Edmond DE Rothschild Holding S.A. now owns 27,265 shares of the conglomerate’s stock valued at $6,138,000 after acquiring an additional 5,841 shares during the period.
-Finally, Rafferty Asset Management LLC raised its stake in shares of Danaher by 9.6% in the 1st quarter.
-Rafferty Asset Management LLC now owns 12,826 shares of the conglomerate’s stock valued at $2,887,000 after acquiring an additional 1,123 shares during the period.
-Hedge funds and other institutional investors own 77.52% of the company’s stock.
+Other institutional investors also recently made changes to their positions in the company.
+Jennison Associates LLC increased its position in Danaher by 58.4% in the first quarter.
+Jennison Associates LLC now owns 5,296,974 shares of the conglomerate’s stock worth $1,192,243,000 after buying an additional 1,952,233 shares during the period.
+Amundi Asset Management US Inc. increased its position in Danaher by 69.1% in the first quarter.
+Amundi Asset Management US Inc. now owns 3,461,009 shares of the conglomerate’s stock worth $779,039,000 after buying an additional 1,413,819 shares during the period.
+Capital International Investors increased its position in Danaher by 20.1% in the first quarter.
+Capital International Investors now owns 7,380,506 shares of the conglomerate’s stock worth $1,660,906,000 after buying an additional 1,234,748 shares during the period.
+Price T Rowe Associates Inc. MD increased its holdings in shares of Danaher by 2.5% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 32,144,018 shares of the conglomerate’s stock valued at $7,234,975,000 after purchasing an additional 786,018 shares during the period.
+Finally, Janus Henderson Group PLC increased its holdings in shares of Danaher by 11.2% during the first quarter.
+Janus Henderson Group PLC now owns 5,522,584 shares of the conglomerate’s stock valued at $1,243,049,000 after purchasing an additional 554,189 shares during the period.
+Institutional investors and hedge funds own 77.52% of the company’s stock.

+A number of research analysts have recently commented on the company.
+Bank of America raised their price target on Danaher from $340.00 to $360.00 and gave the company a “buy” rating in a report on Friday.
+Barclays raised their target price on Danaher from $310.00 to $335.00 and gave the company an “overweight” rating in a research note on Friday, July 23rd.
+Credit Suisse Group increased their target price on shares of Danaher from $306.00 to $370.00 and gave the company an “outperform” rating in a research note on Friday.
+The Goldman Sachs Group lifted their price target on shares of Danaher from $280.00 to $320.00 and gave the stock a “buy” rating in a research report on Friday, July 23rd.
+Finally, Zacks Investment Research raised Danaher from a “hold” rating to a “strong-buy” rating and set a $334.00 price target on the stock in a report on Wednesday, July 28th.
+One research analyst has rated the stock with a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, Danaher has a consensus rating of “Buy” and a consensus price target of $321.53.

-In other news, EVP Joakim Weidemanis sold 16,467 shares of the stock in a transaction on Tuesday, July 27th.
-The stock was sold at an average price of $289.45, for a total transaction of $4,766,373.15.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Brian W. Ellis sold 12,000 shares of the stock in a transaction on Wednesday, July 28th.
-The shares were sold at an average price of $291.00, for a total value of $3,492,000.00.
+In other Danaher news, EVP Joakim Weidemanis sold 16,467 shares of the stock in a transaction on Tuesday, July 27th.
+The shares were sold at an average price of $289.45, for a total transaction of $4,766,373.15.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CAO Robert S. Lutz sold 5,000 shares of the stock in a transaction on Friday, August 13th.
+The stock was sold at an average price of $313.40, for a total transaction of $1,567,000.00.
+Following the transaction, the chief accounting officer now directly owns 21,155 shares in the company, valued at $6,629,977.
 The disclosure for this sale can be found here.
-Insiders have sold 52,477 shares of company stock valued at $15,439,958 over the last 90 days.
-11.40% of the stock is currently owned by insiders.
+Insiders sold 52,477 shares of company stock worth $15,439,958 over the last ninety days.
+11.40% of the stock is currently owned by company insiders.

-Danaher (NYSE:DHR) last issued its quarterly earnings results on Thursday, July 22nd.
-The conglomerate reported $2.46 EPS for the quarter, beating analysts’ consensus estimates of $2.05 by $0.41.
-The company had revenue of $7.22 billion for the quarter, compared to analyst estimates of $6.71 billion.
-Danaher had a return on equity of 17.68% and a net margin of 21.00%.
-The company’s quarterly revenue was up 36.3% compared to the same quarter last year.
-During the same period last year, the company earned $1.44 earnings per share.
-Equities analysts forecast that Danaher Co. will post 9.49 EPS for the current fiscal year.

-DHR has been the topic of a number of research reports.
-The Goldman Sachs Group raised their target price on shares of Danaher from $280.00 to $320.00 and gave the company a “buy” rating in a research note on Friday, July 23rd.
-Robert W. Baird raised their price target on shares of Danaher from $270.00 to $305.00 and gave the company an “outperform” rating in a report on Friday, July 23rd.
-Zacks Investment Research upgraded shares of Danaher from a “hold” rating to a “strong-buy” rating and set a $334.00 price objective on the stock in a report on Wednesday, July 28th.
-Royal Bank of Canada lifted their target price on Danaher from $304.00 to $332.00 and gave the stock a “sector perform” rating in a research report on Wednesday, September 8th.
-Finally, Benchmark initiated coverage on Danaher in a report on Friday, July 16th.
-They issued a “buy” rating and a $330.00 price target for the company.
-One analyst has rated the stock with a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, Danaher has an average rating of “Buy” and a consensus price target of $321.53.

 Danaher Company Profile